aparapi/aparapi/README.md

 Developers:

-Every single project in Aparapi, including the root of the entire repository are Eclipse projects, althought execution entirely from the command-line is also supported.
+Every single project in Aparapi, including the root of the entire repository are Eclipse projects, although execution purely from the command-line is also supported.

 Steps: